Metrics on a closed surface of genus two which maximize the first eigenvalue of the Laplacian: Index and nullity of a meromorphic function

 \begin{Proposition}[Fischer-Colbrie \cite{Fischer-Colbrie}, Ejiri-Kotani \cite{EjiriKotani}, Montiel-Ros \cite{MontielRos}] The Morse index $\ind(M)$ of a complete minimal surface $M$ in $\R^3$ of finite total curvature coincides with the index $\ind(\overline{g})$ of the extended Gauss map $\overline{g}$.
 The nullity $\nul(\overline{g})$ equals the dimension of the vector space of all bounded Jacobi fields on $M$. \end{Proposition}

-Since constant functions are necessarily eigenfunctions of $-\Delta_g$ corresponding to eigenvalue $0$, we have $\ind(g)\geq 1$.
+Since constant functions are necessarily eigenfunctions of the eigenvalue $0$ of $-\Delta_g$, we have $\ind(g)\geq 1$.
 The conjecture of Jakobson et al.~asserts that when $g=g_B$, the second least eigenvalue of $-\Delta_{g_B}$ should equal $2$, and so it is equivalent to asserting that $\ind(g_B)=1$.